gbengafagbola/GemCommerce-Test/README.md

 ### Performance & Accessibility

 Since this is a static landing page, I kept it simple - no global state management needed.
 All animations use `transform` and `opacity` which are GPU-accelerated for smooth performance.

+**Image Optimization:** Images below the fold use native lazy loading (`loading="lazy"`) to improve initial page load times.
+The hero images load immediately since they're above the fold, while images in the Nutrition, Gut Health, and Prebiotics sections are lazy-loaded.
+All images use `decoding="async"` for non-blocking image decoding, which improves page responsiveness.

 For accessibility, I used semantic HTML, proper alt text on images, and made sure interactive elements have focus states.
 The slider works with both mouse and touch, and keyboard navigation is supported.